Seelos Therapeutics Inc. (SEEL) Just Got Our Attention

-Seelos Therapeutics Inc. (NASDAQ:SEEL) went down by -8.31% from its latest closing price compared to the recent 1-year high of $4.44.
-The company’s stock price has collected -1.12% of loss in the last five trading sessions.
-Press Release reported 17 hours ago that Seelos Therapeutics Announces Amendment of SLS-002 Agreement to Repurchase a Significant Portion of Royalties for SLS-002 (Intranasal Racemic Ketamine Program)
+Seelos Therapeutics Inc. (NASDAQ:SEEL) went down by -11.70% from its latest closing price compared to the recent 1-year high of $4.44.
+The company’s stock price has collected -17.62% of loss in the last five trading sessions.
+Press Release reported on 02/19/21 that Thinking about buying stock in Sundial Growers, Vaccinex, JMP Group, Seelos Therapeutics, or Northern Dynasty Minerals?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.